luizalabs/gandalf-lint/README.md

 yarn glint
 ```

-**If you don't fell like creating any scripts, feel free to have your files linted on the fly by your IDE (did you remember to install the `eslint` plugin on your IDE?)!**
+**If you don't fell like creating any scripts, feel free to have your files linted on the fly by your IDE (did you remember to install the `eslint` plugin on your IDE?)**